atonevski/pos/README.md

 # TODO

 This is a list of things to do, iether remove bugs or add features
- * Add about menu option
+ * Add about menu option √
- * Add апп versioning
+ * Add app version √
- * Add position updating
+ * Add position updating (use timer and checkwatch if current position changed then update/trigger)
+ * Center city maps and fix zoom

+# License

+For terms of usage and licensing please visit [lincense](https://github.com/atonevski/pos/blob/master/LICENSE.md).